Motor racing-Verstappen wins second F1 world title amid confusion | Sports-Games

 "Was it going to be half points, I didn't know how many points I was going to get," he added.
 The sport's governing FIA clarified that the reduced points rule only applies to races that are suspended and cannot be resumed.

 Sunday's race was halted after two laps due to heavy rain but it resumed a little over two hours later, with drivers completing 28 of the scheduled 53 laps and full points awarded.
-Verstappen as a result leaves Japan with a 113-point margin over Perez, who now moves into second in the overall standings.
-He needed at least a 112-point margin to his closest challenger to be crowned champion on Sunday.
+Verstappen as a result leaves Japan with a 113-point margin over Perez, who moved into second in the overall standings.
+He needed at least 112-point gap to his closest challenger to be crowned champion on Sunday.

 "It's a title fully deserved.
 "We will try to push over the last four races to improve as a team and hopefully put more of a challenge next year."